sarojbelbase/who-called-me/README.md

 #### Steps

-- Create a virtual environment with `python3 -m venv venv`
+- First, create a virtual environment > `python3 -m venv venv`

-- Change current directory to the root folder `cd whocalledme/`
+- Change the current directory to the root folder > `cd whocalledme/`

-- Activate virtual environment with `source venv/bin/activate/`
+- Activate the virtual environment > `source venv/bin/activate/`

-- Install the requirements with `pip3 install -r requirements.txt`
+- Install the requirements with > `pip3 install -r requirements.txt`

-- Run the program with python3 `python3 app.py`
+- Run the program with python3 > `python3 app.py`

-- Go to the following url [http://localhost:5000](http://localhost:5000)
+- Go to the following url > [http://localhost:5000](http://localhost:5000)

 ## Roadmap